openmobilityfoundation/mobility-data-specification/general-information.md

 This is the list of `vehicle_state` and `event_type` pairings that constitute the valid transitions of the vehicle state machine.

-Note that to handle out-of-order events, the validity of the prior-state is not enforced at the time of ingest via Provider or Agency.
+Note that to handle out-of-order events, the validity of the prior-state shall not be enforced at the time of ingest via Provider or Agency.
 Events received out-of-order may result in transient incorrect vehicle states.

 | Valid prior `vehicle_state` values | `vehicle_state` | `event_type` |  Description |
 | --- | --- | --- | --- |